auriq/essentia_docs/source/reference/manpages/udb.spec.rst

 See the sample below for a complete description.
 Note that the indentation and blank lines in the sample are optional.
-Line breaks are also optional; however, they are recommended for readability.
+Line breaks are also optional; however, they are recommended for readability and to prevent a line from exceeding 2046 bytes.

+**Important**: Do not change the database spec after it has been created on the server side.

 Sample Spec